The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 What conclusion can be drawn from all that has been said?

-Conclusion: the forest is of great importance, both in nature and in life human.
+Conclusion: the forest has great importance, both in nature and in life person.

 Let's do a little test.
 Attention to the screen.